steveswork/react-observable-context/README.md

 ```

 ## Storage
-The `React.Observable.Context` context allows for a user-defined Storage object to maintain the integrity of the initial context state at a location of the user's choosing.
+The `React.Observable.Context` context allows for a user-defined Storage object to be provided for maintaining the integrity of the initial context state at a location of the user's choosing.
 This, it accepts, via its Provider's `storage` optional prop.
-The context defaults to the `window.sessionstorage` in supporting environments.
+The context defaults to `window.sessionstorage` in supporting environments.
 Otherwise, it defaults to its own internal memory-based storage.

 A valid storage object is of the type: `IStorage<State>` implementing the following **4** methods:
 <ol>